franco148/dev-ops-notes/aws-amazon/AwsDeveloperAssociate.md

 8. In IAM dashboar we can assign an alias to the conection.
 Press customize link and add a name.
 So the link is going to change based on the name added.
 It is going to be used for signIn into our AWS console.

+#### What is EC2?
+- EC2 is one of most popular of AWS offering
+- It mainly consists in the capability of :
+  - Launching virtual machines in the cloud.
+  - Renting virtual machines (EC2)
+  - Storing data on virtual drives (EBS)
+  - Distributing load across machines (ELB)
+  - Scaling the services using an auto-scaling group (ASG)
+- Knowing EC2 is fundamental to understand how the Cloud works

+##### Hands-On: Launching an EC2 Instance running Linux
+- We’ll be launching our first virtual server using the AWS Console
+- We’ll get a first high level approach to the various parameters
+- We’ll learn how to start / stop / terminate our instance.

+1. Go to AWS console
+2. Go to EC2 Service
+   - Before continue, make sure that you are in the region that is close to you.
+3. Launch Instance: Choose an Amazon Machine Image (AMI)
+   - For our case we are going to choose ```Amazon Linux 2 AMI```
+4. Select the AMI: Choose an instance type
+   - Select t2.micro
+   - Then press NEXT: Configure instance details
+5. Step 3: Configure Instance Details
+   - For this first scenario, leave all fields with their default values.
+   - Click NEXT: Add Storage
+6. Step 4: Add Storage
+   - For this first scenario, leave all fields with their default values.
+   - Click NEXT: Add Tags
+7. Step 5: Add Tags.
+   - Tags are basically key value pairs which allow you to just identify that Instance and classify it.
+   - Example: Name -> FirstInstance
+   - It can be added as many tags as required.
+   - Click NEXT: Configure Security Group
+8. Step 6: Configure Security Group
+   - This is going to be basically a firewall for the instance.
+   - The following fields are filled.
+     - Security group name: ```ec2a-security-group```
+     - Description: ```Create with my first EC2 Instance```
+   - Click on Review and Lunch
+9. Step 7: Review Instance Lunch
+   - There is a WARNING message that says: ```Your security group is open to the world```.
+This needs to be fixed, but for now it is ok.
+   - Click on LAUNCH
+10. Select an existing key pair or create a new key pair.
+    - For now choose create a new key pair
+    - Add a key pair name and download it.
+    - Then press in LAUNCH INSTANCES
+    - Then View Instances